Mpjames217/AWS_ETL/README.md

 4. Ensure your branch is listed on the YAML in the on>push>branches section

-5. Push to git hub
+5. Push to GitHub

-6. If all tests pass and requirments are satisfied, the code will be deployed in you're AWS account.
+6. If all tests pass and requirments are satisfied, the code will be deployed in your AWS account.